Lea Deutsch: Arrest, deportation and death

 In an attempt to save his family, Deutsch's father converted his family to Catholicism in June 1941.
 On 5 May 1943 Heinrich Himmler visited Zagreb.
 During his visit he pressed NDH leader Ante Pavelić to enact the "Final Solution" in his territory.
 In the coming days, Croatian and German officials began detaining the heads of the Jewish community in Zagreb and any remaining Jews who had been allowed to stay in the city up until that point.

 Members of the national theatre intervened to try to help Deutsch and her family.
-Actors Tito Strozzi, Vika Podgorska, and Hinko Nučić, and the theatre's attendant Dušan Žanko (himself a member of the Ustaše) all attempted to save Deutsch's life.
+Actors Tito Strozzi, Vika Podgorska, and Hindko Nučić, and the theatre's attendant Dušan Žanko (himself a member of the Ustaše) all attempted to save Deutsch's life.
 "Ordinary" people tried to save the Deutsch family.
 An escape trip to Karlovac was organized for the Deutsch family, where they were supposed to meet up with the partisans, but they had to return to Zagreb because they failed to meet with their "connection."
 Jewish attempts to transport the Deutsch family to the British Mandate of Palestine also failed.

 In the lower floor of their house, the Deutsch family had at one time a tenant, a young man from Herzegovina, who occasionally wore the Ustaše uniform.
 In the words of Deutsch's friend Nika Grgić, this young man offered to falsely marry Lea in an attempt to save her from deportation, but that was not done for unknown reasons.
 Later it was discovered that Deutsch's mother did not want to consent to the wedding, because Lea was still a minor at the time.